BudickDa/Crawly-McCrawlface/readme.md

 `finished` is fired when the queue is empty.
 On default usages, this is the point when everything is ready.

+`ready` is called, when there are enough sites (default: 10) to do a content extraction

 ## API

 todo